cheapjack/DigitalMigrations/README.md

 ### 3D object making in the browser

-Use OpenJSCAD (javascript implementation of OpenSCAD) in the browser
+[OpesSCAD](http://www.openscad.org/) is a tool for making 3D and 2D shapes with data and code.
+Like many things, there's now a version that runs in a webpage.
+So we are going to use OpenJSCAD (javascript implementation of OpenSCAD) in the browser

- * Open [OpenJSCAD.org](https://openjscad.org/) and select ALL of the code in the right panel and replace with this:
+ * Open [OpenJSCAD.org](https://openjscad.org/) and select ALL of the code in the right panel of the web page and replace with this:

 ```
     function main(){